Extraordinary Ministers of Holy Communion

 - Attend monthly meeting to reflect our practices, pray together and discuss any changes or problems encountered.

 - Encourage devotion to the Blessed Sacrament.

-- Attend an annual retreat together, be recommissioned at Corpus Christi in order to continue to practice as Eucharistic Minister.
+- Attend an annual retreat together and be recommissioned at Corpus Christi in order to continue to practice as Eucharistic Minister.

-To train as a Eucharistic Ministers, you should be:
+To train as a Eucharistic Minister, you should be:

 - Confirmed in the Catholic Faith